sleeyax/stremio-addons/README.md

 * Arhived [Cartoon Extra](packages/addons/cartoonextra) because it has been taken down.
 * Archived [Search and Play](packages/addons/search-and-play) due to technical difficulties regarding hosting.
 Could be fixed, but only very few people used this addon anyways.
 * Archived [Watch Cartoon Online (WCO)](packages/addons/watchcartoononline) becausee it seems broken and I no longer care to fix it.
+* Archived [Livestreams from dlive.tv](packages/addons/dlive) becaude the addon hasn't been upated for a while.
+Search is broken and livestreams don't fully load.

 ## Project structure
 Overview of how this project is structured: